FeerassE/Coding-Interview-Prep/README.md

 Think of a queue to see a movie.

 First person to get In to the ine, is the First to go Out of the line to see the movie.
+(Thanks to a first year TA for that analogy)

 First In First Out (FIFO)